Environmental justice

 “Real change can not happen if we are not actively and deliberately working toward equitable access to environmental benefits and preventing the disproportionate effects of environmental harm.”

-Computer science major is first to sign up for Stanford’s new minor in environmental justice
+Computer science major first to add minor in environmental justice

-Evan Baldonado, ’23, a third-year student in the School of Engineering and co-director of Students for a Sustainable Stanford, is the first student to adopt a minor in environmental justice.
-The minor is offered by the Earth Systems Program, which will become part of the new school focused on climate and sustainability.
+Evan Baldonado, ’23, one-time co-director of Students for a Sustainable Stanford, was the first undergraduate to adopt a minor in environmental justice offered through the Earth Systems Program.

 Funded projects and research

-In its first round of funding summer of 2022, the Sustainability Accelerator supported eight projects focused on environmental justice:
+In its first round of funding in the summer of 2022, the Sustainability Accelerator supported eight projects focused on environmental justice:

 Accelerator for environmental justice (EJ) at Stanford